liurobinn/FireHzd/src/README.md

-This folder contains the code for the flight software
+This folder contains the code for the flight software.